 Traveling Abroad?
 You Better Know Your $#!^!

 The bottom line?
 Knowing your $#!^ before you have to take one.
 No joke!
 There is no moment in a foreign country filled with more anxiety than the first time you saddle up to the commode.
 And depending on the country, the second, third, and fourth times can be as equally harrowing!
-As you can guess, yours truly, being of the male species, won’t take my own advice.
-Which is… GO TO YOU TUBE, ya big dummy!
+As you can guess, yours truly, being of the male species, won’t take my own advice before traveling to a foreign land.
+Which is… Watch YOU TUBE, ya big dummy!

-If You Tube existed back in 1983 when I ventured to China, I may have known my posterior would be precariously perched over a smelly hole in the floor with two painted foot prints straddling the target ensuring pin point accuracy.
+If You Tube existed back in 1983 when I ventured to The Peoples Republic of China, I may have known my posterior would be precariously perched over a smelly hole in the floor with two painted foot prints straddling the target ensuring pin point accuracy.
 These outlines were certainly not measured for western folk as they were much, much too narrow.
-Perhaps the clue appeared moments before while I was taking pictures of locals comfortably crouched like Johnny Bench behind the plate, happily smoking and chatting about the weather, politics or the screaming hot spices in the local Szechwan noodle shop.
-No way could I assume the position without a lifeline to hang onto, no way.
-The savvy traveler would have started prepping his knees months before for this agonizing squat.
+Perhaps the clue appeared moments before while I was snapping pictures on my Cannon 35mm Camera of the indigenous people comfortably crouched like Johnny Bench behind the plate, happily smoking and chatting about the weather, politics or the screaming hot spices in the local Szechwan noodle shop.
+No way could I assume that position without a lifeline to hang onto, no way.
+The savvy traveler would have started prepping his knees months before the 18 hour plane ride for this agonizing squat.
 This, my friends, was my first painfully anxious experience into the world of international toilet protocol!

 Did I learn?
 Nope!
 It was off to Egypt several years later for some military training.
-As my feet hit the Saini my parachute enveloped me and the 18 hour flight ended.
+As my feet hit the Saini my Army issued parachute enveloped me and the 13 hour flight ended.
 Having some necessities to take care of the conversation went something like this…

 “Hey Sergeant Walmsley, I gotta go.”